StevenFox96/OperatorOps/README.md

    ![fork the Creator-Eco/OperatorOps](images/github-fork.png)

 Great!!
-You now have your own copy of the **dWeb Core** source code.
+You now have your own copy of the **Creator.eco Core** source code.
 In the next step, we'll configure GitHub's actions pipeline.